askovi/homebridge-config-ui-x/CONTRIBUTING.md

 ## Getting Setup

-First, remove any globally installed versions of `homebridge-config-ui-x` you may have installed on your development machine:
+First, remove any globally installed versions of `homebridge-config-ui-x-hoobs` you may have installed on your development machine:

 ```
-npm uninstall -g homebridge-config-ui-x
+npm uninstall -g homebridge-config-ui-x-hoobs
 ```

 Fork, then clone the repo:

 ```
-git clone git@github.com:your-username/homebridge-config-ui-x.git
+git clone git@github.com:your-username/homebridge-config-ui-x-hoobs.git
 ```

 Install npm dependencies for the plugin: